NielsenDigitalSDK/bsdk-domless/README.md

 ## Exposed Interface
 The exposed interface is as follows:
 1. `ggPM` - method to send messages to the Nielsen SDK
-2. `processEvent` _(still in progress)_ - method to send app state to the Nielsen SDK, e.g., Focus, Blur, AppClose, etc.
+2. `processEvent` - method to send app state to the Nielsen SDK, e.g., Focus, Blur, AppClose

 ### Events that can be passed to `ggPM` method
 1. `loadmetadata` - This event is used to send DCR Video metadata to the Nielsen SDK.
 This event should be called when the video metadata is loaded.